Join our mailing list by emailing: SEPACREADING@GMAIL.COM

 2020/2021 Meeting Schedule

 The Reading SEPAC typically meets the second Tuesday of the month.
 It is anticipated that the SEPAC will follow this custom during the 2020/2021 school year.
-Accordingly, the proposed upcoming meeting dates are as follows:
+Accordingly, the remaining meeting dates for the 2020/2021 school year are as follows:

 Tuesday, March 9, 2021, at 7 PM